Venetian Crusade: Skirmishes in the Holy Land

-Baldwin made a raid towards Kharput where Belek Ghazi held Joscelin and other knights' captive, in an attempt to save Joscelin and Waleran but he stopped near Gargar.
-While Baldwin was preparing to practice falconry on the morning of 18 April 1123, Belek Ghazi attacked his camp and captured him.
-Baldwin was taken to the fortress of Kharput.
-Now with a count and king gone, the Crusaders desperately needed aid and assistance against the Muslims in this crisis.
+Baldwin made a raid towards Kharput in an attempt to save Joscelin and Waleran, but he stopped near Gargar.
+While Baldwin was preparing to practice falconry on the morning of 18 April, Belek Ghazi attacked his camp and captured him.
+Baldwin was taken to Kharput.
+With the count and king captured, the Crusaders desperately needed aid and assistance against the Muslims in this crisis.
 These two victories gained Belek Ghazi fame both in Muslim countries and in Europe.

-While Belek was away in Aleppo in June, Joscelin's fifty Armenian supporters came to Kharput, disguising themselves as monks, and expelled the Turkish garrison from the fortress.
+While Belek was away in Aleppo in June, Joscelin's 50 Armenian supporters came to Kharput, disguising themselves as monks, and expelled the Turkish garrison from the fortress.
 Joscelin left Kharput to gather troops in Turbessel and Antioch, but Baldwin and the Armenian soldiers remained in the fortress to defend it against Belek.
 Joscelin went to Antioch where he attempted to gain reinforcements to help Baldwin in Kharput.
-Joscelin tried to get Bernard of Valence's permission multiple times for an army but failed in all of them.
+Joscelin tried to get Bernard's permission multiple times for an army but failed in all of them.
 Joscelin then left for Jerusalem to get aid.

-The contemporaneous Galbert of Bruges recorded that delegates came to Flanders from Jerusalem during Baldwin's captivity.
+The contemporaneous Galbert of Bruges records that delegates came to Flanders from Jerusalem during Baldwin's captivity.
 They stated that Baldwin "was grasping and penurious and had not governed the people of God well".
 They offered the crown to Charles the Good, the Count of Flanders.
-Bruges's report shows that a faction of the Jerusalemite nobility attempted to dethrone the captive Baldwin.
+Galbert's report shows that a faction of the Jerusalemite nobility attempted to dethrone the captive Baldwin.
 Being the head of the lineage from which the first two rulers of Jerusalem were descended, and also the overlord of their brother, Eustace, Charles the Good was an ideal candidate for the throne.
 However, he refused the offer.
 Murray tentatively associates the leader of the discontented noblemen with the Flemish Eustace Grenier.

-On learning of Baldwin's captivity, Patriarch Warmund convoked the prelates and barons to an assembly in Acre which elected Eustace Grenier Constable of Jerusalem and bailiff (or regent) of Jerusalem.
-When Baldwin took possession of the fortress of Kharpurt where he had been held in captivity.
-Eustace soon sent reinforcements to Kharpurt to assist the king, but Balak ibn Bahram recaptured the fortress by the time the crusader troops reached it.
+On learning of Baldwin's captivity, Warmund convoked the prelates and barons to an assembly in Acre which elected Eustace Grenier Constable of Jerusalem and bailiff (or regent) of Jerusalem.
+Then Baldwin took possession of the fortress of Kharpurt where he had been held in captivity.
+Eustace sent reinforcements to Kharpurt to assist the king, but Balak ibn Bahram recaptured the fortress by the time the Crusader troops reached it.

-When the Fatimids heard of the predicament of the Kingdom of Jerusalem, they decided to launch a new invasion of the Kingdom.
+When the Fatimids heard of the predicament of the Kingdom of Jerusalem, they decided to launch an invasion of the kingdom.
 In 1123, the new vizier of the Fatimid Caliphate, al-Ma'mun al-Bata'ihi, organized a major invasion of Crusader lands.
 The Fatimids planned to capture the coastal city of Jaffa.
 In this era, the Egyptian armies usually deployed with Nubian archers on foot, supported by dense formations of Arab and Berber light cavalry.
-Unfortunately for the Fatimids, this relatively immobile array provided the Frankish heavy cavalry with an ideal target.
+This relatively immobile array provided the Crusader heavy cavalry with an ideal target.